-This is Eva’s film, her heart and memories, shown through dark, creepy, intellectual montages.
+This is Eva’s film, her heart and memories, shown through creepy, intellectual montages.
 I can’t remember the last time I was so absorbed by the editing in a film.
 Cinematographer Seamus McGarvey has done a masterful job here.

 In this blend of horror and drama, the pseudo-arty filming style unravels a complex relationship between a mother and a child.
-It’s fascinating, yet disturbing.
-Kevin is more of a supporting character, always lurking, an ever-present nightmare in Eva’s life.
-With finely tuned characters, ugly moments, powerful performances and a shocking final act, you have a haunting tale of a family’s implosion, that’s no easy watch.
+Kevin is more of a supporting character, always lurking as an ever-present nightmare in Eva’s life.
+With finely tuned characters, ugly moments, powerful performances and a shocking final act, we have a haunting tale of a family’s implosion.

 This film is heavy-handed and intense, but the style fulfils a wider purpose, as the flashbacks replace the letters in the book.
-All things considered, I thought We Need to Talk About Kevin was really good, a film that’ll stay on your mind for days.
+All things considered, We Need to Talk About Kevin is excellent and it’ll stay on your mind for days.